MiksKupfers/miksk1-sonarqube-psql-terraform/README.md

 # SonarQube with PostgreSQL Deployment Using Terraform

-This repositroy provides all neecessary files and setup to deploy SonarQube which is integrated with PSQL DB in a local environment using Minikube using Terraform.
+This repositroy provides all neecessary files and setup to deploy SonarQube which is integrated with PSQL DB in a local Minikube environment using Terraform.
 Please use `setup.sh` which has been created for an automatic installation.

 ## Deployed and tested on: